jdiaz2001/terraform-s3-project/README.md

 - `AWS CLI Installed:` Ensure the AWS CLI is installed on your local machine.
 - `Terraform Installed:` Ensure Terraform is installed on your local machine.
-- `AWS IAM Identity Center (SSO):` We'll use AWS IAM Identity Center to provision access for our user.
+- `AWS IAM Identity Center (SSO):` We will use AWS IAM Identity Center to provision access for our user.
+Make sure to provide the necessary access to all the AWS Services used in this project.
-- `SSO Authentication:` The user will authenticate via SSO into the target AWS account where resources will be deployed.
+- `SSO Authentication:` Our user account will authenticate via SSO into the target AWS account where resources will be deployed.

-- `Review and customize` the variables in `variables.tf` or create a `terraform.tfvars` file to override defaults.
+- `Review and customize` the variables in `variables.tf` and `terraform.tfvars.example` files to override defaults.

     | Variable           | Description                          |
     |--------------------|--------------------------------------|